The Gesneriad Society New England Chapter Show Schedule

 Class 11 Smithiantha

-Class 12 Other rhizomatous gesneriads less than 5" in all dimensions, including the container.
+Class 12 Other rhizomatous gesneriads less than 5" in all dimensions (excluding container

 Class 13 Other rhizomatous gesneriads

 SECTION C - New World Gesneriads in Flower - Fibrous-Rooted

 Class 16 Episcia, Alsobia